codydevloop/readMeFileGeneratorApp/README.md

    [codydevloop](codydevloop)
    # Project: readMeFileGeneratorApp

-  I have been neglecting readme files for too long.
+  :hammer_and_wrench: I have been neglecting readme files for too long.
 This app guides you through 10 questions and creates a proper readme for my projects.
 No more excuses.

    ## Table of Contents
    * [Installation](#installation)